3pc-Berlin/typo3-loginlimit/README.md

 In module "Scheduler" add a new task, select "Extbase CommandController Task" as "Class", set desired "Frequency" and select "Loginlimit Task: cleanUp" as "CommandController Command".

 If clean-up is done through scheduler task, the option "enableCleanUpAtLogin" in extension configuration should be disabled.

+You can also run cleanup via CLI

+    vendor/bin/typo3 loginlimit:cleanup